Bifurcations and Chaos in Ho\v{r}ava-Lifshitz Cosmology: Subcritical case

 This set is given by the points that never reach the overlaps $\mathrm{int}(A_\alpha \cap A_\beta)$.
 The map $\mathcal{K}$ is thereby not a multivalued map on the set $\tilde{C}$, and thus $\mathcal{K}$ is well-defined.
 Furthermore, the set $\tilde{C}$ is not empty since, e.g., there are two (physically equivalent) period 3 cycles, given by Lemma~\ref{lem:Period3} and depicted in Figure~\ref{FIG:period3}, since the three vertices of each triangle do not lie in any of the overlap regions $A_\alpha\cap A_\beta$.

 The complement of the set $\tilde{C}$ in $\mathrm{K}^{\ocircle}$ is given by

 Splitting the dynamics in $\mathrm{K}^\ocircle$ into two disjoint invariant sets, $\tilde{C}$ and $\tilde{F}$, is a first step to tackle Conjecture~\ref{conj:eIFSchaos}.
-The properties of the set $\tilde{C}$, and how they depend on $v$, are not clear: Is it a Cantor set or not?
-What is its Lebesgue measure and Hausdorff dimension?
-Does $\tilde{C}$ or $\tilde{F}$ dominate the dynamics in the subcritical case?
+In particular, it has been proved in \cite{LappicyDaniel} that the set $\tilde{F}$ is dense (in the circle) and thereby the generic dynamics occurs in such a set, akin to the generic dynamics outside the Cantor set $C$ in \eqref{defofC} within the supercritical case.
+Certain properties of the invariant set $\tilde{C}$, and how they depend on $v$, are still not clear: Is it a Cantor set or not?
+What is its Hausdorff dimension?
+What is its internal dynamics and the relation with the dynamics within the invariant set $\tilde{F}$?